 Date Acquired: 1998

 Acquisition Type: CNLM owns the preserve.
 We protect and manage imperiled species and habitats on the preserve in perpetuity.
-Third party holds a conservation easement.
+CDFW holds the CE enforcement beneficiaries as a third party.

 Key Habitats: Coastal Scrub and Mixed Chaparral.